What is a mortgage broker and should I use one?

 Mortgage broker vs bank: which is better?

-Depending on your situation, both have their pros and cons.
-While a broker will have access to a wide range of lenders and can help you compare products, they won't have access to every product available on the market (some lenders only offer direct-to-consumer loans) so it's a good idea to do your own research first to understand what offers are available, and what value looks like to you.
+This will depend on your situation.
+While a broker will have access to a wide range of lenders and can help you compare products, they generally won't have access to every product available on the market (some lenders only offer direct-to-consumer loans) so it could be a good idea to do your own research first to understand what offers are available, and what value looks like to you.

 Apply for a Pepper Money Home Loan